wp-statistics/wp-statistics/readme.txt

 There can be many reasons for this, but the most common reason is a botnet has decided to visit your site and we have been unable to filter it out.
 You usually see your visits spike for a few days and then they give up.

+= What’s the difference between Visits and Visitors? =

+Visits is the number of page hits your site has received.

+Visitors is the number of unique users that have visited your site.

+Visits should always be greater than Visitors (though there are a few times when this won’t be true on very low usage sites due to how the exclusion code works).

+The average number of pages a visitor views on your site is Visits/Visitors.

+= My overview screen is blank, what's wrong? =

+This is usually caused by a PHP fatal error, check the page source and PHP logs.

+The most common fatal error is an out of memory error.
+Check the Statistics->Optimization page and see how much memory is currently assigned to PHP and how much the overview is using.

+If it is a memory issue you have two choices:
+ - Increase PHP's memory allocation
+ - Delete some of your historical data.

+See http://php.net/manual/en/ini.core.php#ini.memory-limit for information about PHP's memory limit.

+To remove historical data you can use the Statistics->Optimization->Purging->Purge records older than.

 == Screenshots ==
 1. View stats page.
 2. View latest search words.